apache/spark/docs/sql-programming-guide.md

 #### Behavior change on DataFrame.withColumn

-Prior to 1.4, DataFrame.withColumn() supports adding new a column only.
-The new column will always be added no matter whether there is any existing column of the same name or not.
-Since 1.4, DataFrame.withColumn() supports adding new a column or replacing existing columns of the same name.
+Prior to 1.4, DataFrame.withColumn() supports adding a column only.
+The column will always be added as a new column with its specified name in the result DataFrame even if there may be any existing columns of the same name.
+Since 1.4, DataFrame.withColumn() supports adding a column of a different name from names of all existing columns or replacing existing columns of the same name.

 Note that this change is only for Scala API, not for PySpark and SparkR.